andreww/fox/DoX/wxml.md

 Define a notation for the document.
 If used, this call must be made after `xml_AddDOCTYPE` and before the first `xml_NewElement` call.

+* `xml_AddStringToDTD`
+**string** *string*: string to add

+Since there is no other method of adding ELEMENT or ATTLIST declarations to the DTD, this function provides a method to output arbitrary data to the DTD if such declarations are needed.
+Note that no checking *at all* is performed on the validity of **string**.
+Use this function with a great deal of care.

+If used, this call must be made after `xml_AddDOCTYPE` and before the first `xml_NewElement` call.

 * `xml_AddXMLStylesheet`
 **href** :*string*:
  address of stylesheet